v1

 Configure a release flow

-Release flows consist of workflows that contain nodes that perform specific actions, such as triggering a build, backing up a database, or promoting a deployment.
+Release flows are templates that can automate your release process for a pipeline stage.
+Release flows consist of workflows that contain nodes to perform specific actions, such as triggering a build, backing up a database, or promoting a deployed image.

-To configure a release flow you need a pipeline with the services, jobs, and addons you want to manage with it.
+To configure a release flow you will need a pipeline with the services, jobs, and addons you want to manage added to it.
 You can create a release flow for each stage of your pipeline.
-You can only manage resources that exist in the same pipeline stage as the release flow.
+You can only manage resources that exist in the same pipeline stage as the release flow, which you can refer to in the stage resources view of a release flow template.

-You can also see examples for a simple release flow that deploys builds to deployment services, and a more complex example that performs a database migration before promoting deployments to the current stage.
+This documentation also includes examples for a simple release flow that deploys builds to deployment services, and a more complex example that performs a database migration before promoting deployments to the current stage.

 The release flow visual editor in the Northflank application